kendaganio/kendaganio.github.io/src/posts/rewriting-jkbx.md

 Initially I was adamant to use [Single File Components](https://vuejs.org/v2/guide/single-file-components.html) just because they didn't fit with my `A E S T H E T I C S`.
-However as I was developing the app I slowly, and this is hard for me to admit, grew a linking to the idea of having a component in a single file.
+However as I was developing the app I slowly, and this is hard for me to admit, grew a liking to the idea of having a component in a single file.

 ```javascript
 // Hullo.vue